yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_create_SD_card.rst

 Create SD Card with custom images
 ---------------------------------

-Often times you will use TFTP and NFS during development to transfer you kernel images and boot your root file systems respectively.
-Once you are done with your development you may want place these images onto an SD card so that they can be used stand-along without requiring a network connection to a server.
+Often times you will use TFTP and NFS during development to transfer your kernel images and boot your root file systems respectively.
+Once you are done with your development you may want to place these images onto an SD card so that they can be used stand-alone without requiring a network connection to a server.

 For this purpose, the |__SDK_FULL_NAME__| package includes a script in the